-During the campaign period, (described in the paragraph above), the committee is restricted from proceeding beyond the point of confidentiality on a pending complaint concerning a candidate, unless the subject waives the right to suspended proceedings.
+During the campaign period, the committee is restricted from proceeding beyond the point of confidentiality on a pending complaint concerning a candidate, unless the subject waives the right to suspended proceedings.

 The Ethics Committee and the House and Senate Subcommittees have authority to consider complaints against legislative employees, including the public members of the Ethics Committee, and current or former legislators.